Exercise After Knee Replacement: A Comprehensive Guide

 Signs You're Doing Too Much

-Increasing swelling
+Increasing swelling.

-Sharp pain (not stretching discomfort)
+Sharp pain (not stretching discomfort).

-Reduced bending or difficulty straightening
+Reduced bending or difficulty straightening.

-Limping more as the day goes on
+Limping more as the day progresses.

 Benefits of Consistent Exercise After Knee Replacement

-Stronger thigh and hip muscles
+Stronger thigh and hip muscles.

-Faster return to walking without support
+Faster return to walking without support.

-More confidence in movement
+Increased confidence in movement.

-Lower risk of joint loosening
+Lower risk of joint loosening.

 How Long Do You Need to Continue Exercise?